acconeer/acconeer-python-exploration/README.md

 To run the Python exploration scripts, you will need an [evaluation kit](https://www.acconeer.com/products) running the included Streaming or Module server, which are supplied with the [Acconeer SDK and Module SW](https://developer.acconeer.com/) image.

 This release is developed for [Acconeer SDK and Module SW](https://developer.acconeer.com/) **version 1.8.6**.
 Running this version is strongly recommended, as we continuously fix bugs and add features.
-The minimum version supported is 1.5.2.

 <p align="center">
   <img alt="The GUI in action" src="docs/_static/gui.png">